 Curating projects in a way that preserves individual artistic vision but also adds power to its message by rendering it part of a whole, takes creativity and a deft touch.
 Each of these nominees’ curatorial efforts have challenged, immersed and delighted us this past year, yielding programs that became greater than the sum of their parts.

-Getting in on the ground floor has always been our jam.
-These six Sydney up ’n’ comers are right on the cusp and we’re crowd-sourcing our crystal ball work, asking you to help us predict who’ll be hitting the big time next.
+We’re pretty good at spotting a rising star before they enter the stratosphere.
+These six Sydney up ’n’ comers are right on the cusp and we’re crowd-sourcing our crystal ball, asking you to help us predict who’ll be hitting the big time next.
 Let us know which of these “only a matter of time” type of acts is the “only a matter of time”-est of them all.

-Despite the digital age’s persistent threats to its primacy, the album is still the pre-eminent format – allowing artists the freedom to indulge their creativity in greater depth, and to make more complex and substantial statements.
-In 2018 these Sydney acts delivered cohesive collections that kept us locked in from start to finish.
+Despite the digital age’s persistent threats to its primacy, the album (and its relatives) is still the pre-eminent format – allowing artists the freedom to indulge their creativity in greater depth, and to make more complex and substantial statements.
+In 2023 these Sydney acts delivered cohesive collections that kept us locked in from start to finish.
 Which was your record of the year?

 SMAC OF THE YEAR